reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 **Codec** encodes/decodes the outgoing/incoming data from the network call.

 ## Get
-We will consume the contents from [here](https://jsonplaceholder.typicode.com/comments) using WebClient!
+We will first consume the contents from [here](https://jsonplaceholder.typicode.com/comments) using WebClient!
+Do not worry, the way to do it is quite similar to that of RestTemplate.

+Before we start to program our project, let's add two dependencies!

+	implementation("org.springframework.boot:spring-boot-starter-webflux:2.6.6")
+	implementation("com.fasterxml.jackson.module:jackson-module-kotlin:2.13.2")

+And looking at the website data, we can declare our comment POJO to deserialize it.

+(Comment.kt)

+    package com.example.demo

+    data class Comment(val postId: Int,
+                        val id: Int,
+                        val name: String,
+                        val email: String,
+                        val body: String)
+    {
+        override fun toString(): String {
+            return "[Post No. $postId] - ID. $id\n\"$body\"\n- $name ($email)" }
+    }